tiascott01/13_GroupProject2_ETL/README.md

 ---
 ## Transform
   * The first part of the transformation was to find the unique categories and subcategories and create a unique category and sub category ID.
+Data was then exported as a csv.
     <p align="left">
     <img src="https://github.com/tiascott01/13_GroupProject2_ETL/blob/main/Images/category.png" width="186", hspace="15">
     <img src="https://github.com/tiascott01/13_GroupProject2_ETL/blob/main/Images/subcategory.png" width="101">
     </p>
-  * In the second part of the transformation a campaign dataframe was created with:
+  * In the second part of the transformation a campaign dataframe was created with the following categories and exported as a csv:
        * "cf_id" column,
        * "contact_id" column,
        * “company_name” column, the "blurb" column (renamed as "description"),